 What are the causes of cleft lip and palate?

-How do untreated clefts affect children in developing countries?
+How do untreated clefts affect children in low- and middle-income countries?

 Children with untreated clefts often face serious social and physical difficulties.
-They are frequently isolated, excluded socially, missing out on school and the chance to get jobs later in life.
+They are frequently isolated, excluded socially, unable to attend school or have the opportunity to get jobs later in life.
 Clefts can also cause complications with eating, breathing, hearing and speaking.

 Can clefts be treated?